octo-technology/OpenTezos/docs/tezos-basics/intro_to_operation.md

 Operations are received by nodes from a client via RPC or from a network peer.

 ### Pre-validator
-The pre-validator [3]((https://opentezos.com/tezos-basics/intro_to_operation#reference)) step that runs in the validation subsystem is responsible for deciding which operations will be added to the mempool.
+The *pre-validator* [3](https://opentezos.com/tezos-basics/intro_to_operation#reference) step that runs in the validation subsystem is responsible for deciding which operations will be added to the mempool.

-The Pre_filter function checks that enough gas required for the execution has passed and that the sender address has enough funds to pay it.
+The *Pre_filter* function checks that enough gas required for the execution has passed and that the sender address has enough funds to pay it.

-The apply function checks if the operation is in adequacy with the current step of the tezos chain.
+The *apply* function checks if the operation is in adequacy with the current state of the tezos chain.

-At the post_filter fonction, a decision to add an operation to the mempool based on the result is made and propagated via advertising.
-The advertise function advertises by using the distributed_db’s current_head function in the advertise module.
+At the *post_filter* fonction, a decision to add an operation to the mempool based on the result is made and broadcasted.

-If one error is triggered in one of these functions the operation is not added to the mempool and also not broadcasted.
+If one error is triggered in one of these functions, the operation is not added to the mempool and also not broadcasted.

 ### Mempool
 The node maintains a memory pool (“mempool”) to keep track of not-invalid-for-sure operations.
 The mempool keeps track of two different kinds of operation: